 Mobilization and demobilization costs can run into the millions, therefore the volume of material to be dredged in any one operation should be as large as possible to keep the effective unit cost within reason.
-In this regard, the Duck project is being developed in conjunction with similar projects for the towns of Kill Devil Hills and Kitty Hawk.
+In this regard, the Kill Devil Hills project is being developed in conjunction with similar projects for the towns of Duck and Kitty Hawk.
 By combining nourishment of all three projects into one operation, the effective unit cost of the operation would be lowered to the benefit of all three towns.
-Estimates of the initial costs for construction of the Town of Duck Shore Protection Project are provided in Appendix B.
+Estimates of the initial costs for construction of the Town of Kill Devil Hills Shore Protection Project are provided in the Engineering Report (available upon request)

-2.2.1.
-Borrow Area Design
+2.1.1 Borrow Area Design

-To identify and characterize potential sand source material, CPE-NC used a systematic approach to marine sand searches developed by Finkl, Khalil and Andrews (1997), Finkl, Andrews and Benedet (2003), Finkl, Benedet and Andrews (2005), and Finkl and Khalil (2005).
-CPE-NC divided the investigation into three sequential phases that were performed in coordination with BOEM.
-First, a comprehensive review of the recipient beach/project area and sediment resources offshore of the project area was conducted.
-Second, reconnaissance level geotechnical (jet probes) and geophysical (sub-bottom profiler, sidescan sonar, bathymetry, and magnetometer) surveys were performed.
-Third, design level geotechnical (vibracores) and geophysical (sub-bottom profiler, sidescan sonar, bathymetry, and magnetometer) investigations and borrow area design were completed.
-These investigations were conducted to evaluate the two target survey areas and ultimately delineate the Borrow Areas A and C. Design considerations for the proposed borrow area included:
+As part of the borrow area design development, CPE-NC performed design-level geotechnical investigations within two survey areas.
+In order to identify and characterize sand source material, CPE-NC used a systematic approach to marine sand searched developed by Finkl, Khalil and Andrews (1997), Finkl, Andrews and Benedet (2003), Finkl, Benedet and Andrews (2005), and Finkl and Khalil (2005).
+CPE-NC divided the investigation into three (3) sequential phases.
+These investigations included a comprehensive review of the recipient beach/Project Area and sediment resources offshore of the Project Area; a reconnaissance level geotechnical (jet probe) and geophysical (sub-bottom profiler, sidescan sonar, bathymetry and magnetometer survey; and design level geotechnical (vibracores) and geophysical (sub-bottom profiler, sidescan sonar, bathymetry, and magnetometer) investigations and borrow area design.
+The geotechnical and geophysical investigations within two survey areas were executed in coordination with BOEM.
+Design considerations for the proposed borrow area included:

-- Construction of the project using both Hopper Dredge and Cutterhead Pipeline Dredges - Location of sufficient sand to construct the three proposed beach nourishment projects for the Towns of Duck, Kitty Hawk, and Kill Devil Hills - Beach compatible sand with similar mean grain size and sorting as the project beaches - Avoidance of environmentally sensitive areas such as hard bottom, sea grass beds, etc. - Avoidance of potentially significant cultural resources - Avoidance of nearshore impacts due to wave refraction over borrow areas
+- Construction of the project using both Hopper Dredge and Cutterhead Pipeline Dredges - Location of sufficient sand to construct the three proposed beach nourishment projects for the Towns of Duck, Kitty Hawk, and Kill Devil Hills - Beach compatible sand with similar mean grain size and sorting of the project beaches - Avoidance of environmentally sensitive areas such as hard bottom, sea grass beds, etc. - Avoidance of potentially significant cultural resources - Avoidance of nearshore impacts due to wave refraction over borrow areas feet.
+The proposed borrow area covers approximately 1,246 acres and contains approximately 17,035,000 cubic yards of sand.

-These efforts lead to the development of the borrow area designs shown in Figure 4 and Figure 5.
-Proposed Borrow Area A is located on the Outer Continental Shelf between 5.0 and 6.5 miles offshore the Towns of Kill Devil Hills and Nags Head in water depths between 50 and 60 feet.
-Borrow Area A covers approximately 1,246 acres and contains approximately 17,350,000 cubic yards of sand.
 Borrow Area A is divided into six different design cuts, with cut depths ranging from -58.5 to -68.5 ft.
 The sediment compatibility analysis (discussed in section 3.1.2 and 3.1.3) determined the offshore borrow material in Area A meets the compatibility requirements established by the North Carolina Coastal Resources Commission (CRC).
 The cultural resource surveys identified three targets within Borrow Area A; therefore, "cultural resource buffers (no work zones)" were developed around the targets and are incorporated into the design (Figure 4).
-Further details regarding the cultural resource surveys within Borrow Area A are provided in section 4.7.